Dax-Dot/GBA-Cheat-Patcher-Studio/README.md

-# GBA Cheat Patcher Studio v1.0
+# GBA Cheat Patcher Studio

-**Maintainer / Creator:** Dax-Dot
+**Maintainer:** Dax-Dot

-A simple Windows desktop tool for patching supported CodeBreaker cheats into Game Boy Advance ROMs.
+GBA Cheat Patcher Studio is a Windows desktop tool for patching supported CodeBreaker cheats directly into Game Boy Advance ROM backups.

-The app detects a loaded `.gba` ROM by CRC32, shows matching cheat entries, and creates a patched ROM using the currently supported direct-write CodeBreaker codes.
+The app detects a loaded `.gba` ROM by CRC32, shows matching cheat entries, lets you select supported cheats, and creates a patched ROM.

+## Download

+For most users, download the portable Windows ZIP from the latest release:

+- Go to **Releases**
+- Download `GBA-Cheat-Patcher-Studio-v1.0-Windows-Portable.zip`
+- Extract the ZIP
+- Run `GBA-Cheat-Patcher-Studio.exe`

+Do not move the EXE away from the `_internal` folder.

 ## Features

-- Automatic GBA ROM detection by CRC32.
+- Automatic GBA ROM detection by CRC32
-- ROM metadata matching using No-Intro.org data.
+- Cheat matching using bundled CodeBreaker data
-- Cheat matching using GameHacking.org CodeBreaker data.
+- ROM metadata matching using bundled No-Intro CRC data
-- Supported cheat selection with checkboxes.
+- Supported cheat selection with checkboxes
-- Code preview buttons for each listed cheat.
+- Code preview for listed cheats
-- Manual CodeBreaker cheat entry for games or cheats not found in the database.
+- Manual CodeBreaker cheat entry
-- Light/Dark theme toggle.
+- Light and dark theme support
-- Custom app icon, About dialog, and portable Windows EXE build script.
+- Portable Windows build from source

-## Current patching profile

-The app creates a patched ROM using the recommended profile:

-- early hook 1
-- VBlank off
-- constant Always-ON writes
-- no visual trainer menu

-This profile works well for many games, but it is not guaranteed for every ROM.
+## Important Notice

+This tool does **not** include ROMs or BIOS files.
+Use only with legally obtained backups.

+Compatibility is not guaranteed for every game.
+Some patched ROMs may crash, freeze, show glitches, or fail to apply cheats.
+If a patched ROM behaves badly, stop using it and try fewer cheats or another game.

-## Supported CodeBreaker types
+## Supported CodeBreaker Types

 Currently supported: